James Bond music: Title themes

 The "James Bond Theme" is the main theme for Dr. No, and has featured in all the Eon Productions Bond films in different versions.
 The theme has also featured on the gun barrel sequences at the beginning of the films.
 The original theme was written by Monty Norman, and was performed by John Barry and his orchestra in 1962.
 In the opening credits of Dr. No, two other pieces were played: an untitled bongo interlude and a Calypso-flavored rendition of "Three Blind Mice", titled "Kingston Calypso".
 Due to this, Dr. No is the only film to have more than one opening theme.
 The "James Bond Theme" reached No. 13 in the UK Singles Chart, and remained in the charts for 13 weeks.

 The opening credits of From Russia with Love were accompanied by an instrumental version of the main theme, arranged by John Barry and written by Lionel Bart.
 A single by The John Barry Orchestra reached No. 39 in the U.K. At the film's end, a vocal version by English singer Matt Monro is heard.
 This song spent 13 weeks in the U.K. charts, peaking at No. 20.

 Goldfinger was the third soundtrack composed by John Barry, and this time the theme song had lyrics written by Anthony Newley and Leslie Bricusse.
 The soundtrack reached No. 1 on the Billboard 200 and spent 70 weeks on the charts.
-It also peaked at No. 14 on the UK Albums Chart, and received the Bond series first Grammy Award nomination, Best Original Score from a Motion Picture or Television Show.
+It also peaked at No. 14 on the UK Albums Chart, and received the Bond series first Grammy Award nomination, Best Original Score from a Motion Picture or Television Show at the 7th Annual Grammy Awards.

 Welsh singer Shirley Bassey is the only singer to perform more than one Bond theme – she recorded the themes to Goldfinger, Diamonds Are Forever, and Moonraker.
-Bassey also recorded her own versions of "Mr. Kiss Kiss Bang Bang" for Thunderball and it was rumoured that "No Good About Goodbye" was intended for Quantum of Solace, however David Arnold said 'No Good About Goodbye' was never intended as a Bond song.
+Bassey also recorded her own version of "Mr. Kiss Kiss Bang Bang" for Thunderball and it was rumoured that her song "No Good About Goodbye" from her 2009 album The Performance was intended for Quantum of Solace, however David Arnold said "No Good About Goodbye" was never intended as a Bond song.

-Paul McCartney's performance of "Live and Let Die" was the first Bond theme song to be nominated for an Academy Award for Best Original Song; it reached No. 2 as a U.S. single, and No. 9 on the U.K. charts.
-George Martin's work in the song won the Grammy for Best Arrangement Accompanying Vocalists.
+Paul McCartney and Wings' performance of "Live and Let Die" was the first Bond theme song to be nominated for an Academy Award for Best Original Song at the 46th Academy Awards; it reached No. 2 as a U.S. single on the Billboard Hot 100, and No. 9 on the U.K. charts.
+George Martin's work in the song won the Grammy for Best Arrangement Accompanying Vocalists at the 16th Annual Grammy Awards.